INL/clariah-plus-planning/Aviertjes/T85_Search_engine_upgrades_manual_annotation.md

-There are two basic scenarios: either there is a strong integration with the search engine, which would simplify support of making annotations searchable; or this is a module that can be combined with any type of search engine.
+There are two basic scenarios: either there is a strong integration with the search engine, which would simplify support of making annotations searchable; or one implements a module that can be combined with any type of search engine.\
 Example use cases:

--   Bookmarking function

 -   Annotate word senses